Want the perfect workout program?

 As not everyone has access to the same equipment, for certain exercises, we will provide alternative examples using different equipment.

-Note: We are saving the best lat exercises for home (without equipment) for last.
+Note: We will also highlight the best lat exercises for home (without equipment).
 So, if you want to build your lats purely with bodyweight exercises, skip through these 14 latissimus dorsi gym exercises.

 Vertical pulls involve pulling a weight down vertically in relation to your torso.